QuaCau-TheSphere/Graphvidian/README.md

-This is an Obsidian plugin to generate hierarchial graphs, with the nodes are from your Obsidian vault.
-Its job is to convert the database from Obsidian Breacrumbs to .dot format which Graphviz can understand
+**What it is:** an Obsidian plugin to generate hierarchial graphs, with the nodes are from your Obsidian vault **How it does:** convert the database from Breacrumbs to .dot format which Graphviz can understand **Why it is made:** to combine the power of Obsidian and Graphviz, which isn't addressed by other plugins at the time of it is made

+For a detailed review of why other similar plugins don't cover my needs, as well as the roadmap for the future, read [this post on the Obsidian forum](https://forum.obsidian.md/t/graphviz-and-hierarchical-graph-layout-a-review-and-plugin-proposal/31596?u=ooker).

 # Demo
 Master graph: